streamich/nano-css-extract-demo/README.md

 ### Step 1: Add `extract` addon

-Create Node file that will do the extraction, say `extract.js`, import your instance of `nano-css` and add `extact` addon.
+Create file that will do the extraction, say `extract.js`, import your instance of `nano-css` and add `extact` addon.

 ```js